-Lesley Riddle was a known and accomplished musician in his own right.
+Lesley Riddle was an accomplished musician in his own right.
 In the picture above, Lesley Riddle (right) plays mandolin with blues guitarist Brownie McGhee in the 1920s.
-Later in his life, Lesley moved to Rochester, New York, and eventually gave up playing music.
-Folk music historian Mike Seeger learned about Lesley Riddle from his work with Maybelle Carter and sought him out.
-Seeger encouraged to him to start playing music again, and eventually made recordings of Lesley at various times over the years.
-In 1993, those recording were re-released on the album Step By Step: Lesley Riddle Meets The Carter Family.
+Later in his life, Lesley moved to Rochester, NY and eventually gave up playing music.
+Folk music historian Mike Seeger learned about Lesley Riddle from his work with Maybelle Carter.
+Seeger encouraged him to start playing music again.
+Lesley appeared at several high profile folk festivals in the 1960s.
+Seeger also made many recordings over the years.
+In 1993, those recordings were re-released on the album Step By Step: Lesley Riddle Meets The Carter Family.

 The Carter Family

 A.P.
-Carter and The Carter Family worked with Lesley Riddle from 1928 to 1937.
+Carter and The Carter Family worked with Lesley Riddle in the 1930s.
 A.P. and Lesley would travel around the mountains looking for songs.
-A.P. would write down the lyrics, and Lesley would learn the melody and the chords.
-When they returned from the trip, they would reconstruct the songs and teach them to Sarah and Maybelle Carter.
-Later, the Carter Family recorded the songs in Bristol, right on the Tennessee / Virginia line.
-The Carters gave much credit to Lesley’s finger-style guitar playing.
-It was during their playing time together that they started calling him Esley, which became a familiar nickname.
+A.P. would write down the lyrics, and Lesley would learn the melody and guitar parts.
+After returning from the trip, they would reconstruct the songs and work on the arrangements with Sara Carter and Maybelle Carter.
+Later, the Carter Family recorded the songs.
+Maybelle gave much credit to Lesley’s finger-style blues guitar playing.
+It was during their time together that the family started calling him Esley, which became a familiar nickname.